 - Open-to-Buy (OTB) Budgeting: Retailers allocate available funds for purchasing new inventory using OTB budgeting.
-They control spending by comparing actual sales and inventory levels against planned targets, making adjustments as necessary to optimize future purchasing decisions.
+They control spending by comparing actual sales and inventory levels against planned targets, making adjustments as necessary to optimise future purchasing decisions.

 - Assortment Planning: Retailers strategically plan their merchandise assortment based on customer preferences, market trends, and performance analysis.
-They select product categories, determine assortment sizes, and identify key product attributes to meet customer needs and maximize sales potential.
+They select product categories, determine assortment sizes, and identify key product attributes to meet customer needs and maximise sales potential.

-- Performance Analysis: Retailers continuously monitor and analyze the performance of their merchandise financial plans.
+- Performance Analysis: Retailers continuously monitor and analyse the performance of their merchandise financial plans.
 They compare actual sales, inventory levels, and financial results against planned targets to identify deviations and make necessary adjustments for future planning accuracy.